AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 * **`js`** - Loads only the JavaScript files of the referenced client libraries.
 * **`all`** - Loads all the files of the referenced client libraries (both CSS and JavaScript).

-Each helper template expects a **`categories`** option for referencing the desired client libraries.
+Each helper template expects a `categories` option for referencing the desired client libraries.
 That option can be either an array of string values, or a string containing a comma separated values list.

-Here are two few short examples:
+The following are two short examples.

-### Loading multiple client libraries fully at once {#loading-multiple-client-libraries-fully-at-once}
+#### Loading multiple client libraries fully at once {#loading-multiple-client-libraries-fully-at-once}

 ```xml
 <sly data-sly-use.clientlib="/libs/granite/sightly/templates/clientlib.html"
      data-sly-call="${clientlib.all @ categories=['myCategory1', 'myCategory2']}"/>
 ```

-### Referencing a client library in different sections of a page {#referencing-a-client-library-in-different-sections-of-a-page}
+#### Referencing a client library in different sections of a page {#referencing-a-client-library-in-different-sections-of-a-page}

 ```xml
 <!doctype html>